neerajnj10/uber-datascience_challenge/uber-data_science.md

 See below for a detailed description of the dataset.
 Please include any code you wrote for the analysis and delete the data when you have finished with the challenge.

+library(knitr)
-city	city this user signed up in phone	primary device for this user signup_date	date of account registration; in the form ‘YYYY-MM-DD’ last_trip_date	the last time this user completed a trip
+kable(city	city this user signed up in phone	primary device for this user signup_date	date of account registration; in the form ‘YYYY-MM-DD’ last_trip_date	the last time this user completed a trip